cerfacs-globc/icclim/doc/source/how_to/dask.rst

 Troubleshooting and dashboard analysis
 --------------------------------------
 This section describe common warnings and errors that dask can raise.
-There are also some silent issues that dask dashboard can expose.
+There are also some silent issues that only dask dashboard can expose.
-A dashboard is started when running the distributed ``Client(...)`` and is usually available on ``localhost:8787``.
+To start the dashboard, run the distributed ``Client(...)``.
+It should be available on ``localhost:8787`` as a web application (type "localhost:8787" in your browser address bar to access it).

 Memory overload
 ~~~~~~~~~~~~~~~